 Table of Contents:

-Thanks everyone.
-Have a great day, and enjoy the rest of the news from your co-op!
+Enjoy the spring weather, and read on for the rest of the news from your co-op!

 Farmer's Market Manager

 The Kalamazoo Farmers' Market opening day is right around the corner.
 Be sure you and yours join us on the first market day of the season, Saturday May 3!
 The market features over 100 businesses, including many of your favorite growers, producers, retailers, and artisans.

 With the opening of our 2014 season, we are excited to show off a new market layout and new locations for some of our businesses.
 Be sure you visit the Courtyard where 35 businesses are set up to sell you their beloved products.

 We'll have live musical performances by Kaitlin Rose from 8-10am, as well as a lunchtime performance by Cam from the Kalamazoo Folklife Organization 11am-1pm.
 Be sure to be there with us on opening day to experience the vibrant place to get your food fresh!

 Have you seen our B Corp information on the front side cap yet?
 B Corporation status is a great way for companies to step up their transparency and commitment to doing good in the world.
 Several of the brands we carry are certified B Corps, and so is the National Cooperative Grocers Association, of which we are a member!